 Since one can of soda contains artificial sweeteners and caffeine within the amounts of the recommended dosage for pregnant women, you may have one can of diet soda per day (16).

 2. Does drinking soda when pregnant cause ADHD?

 According to a study, daily soda intake while pregnant may be associated with ADHD in the child.
 However, you should consult your OB/Gyn to confirm its effects to continue enjoying your favorite beverage (17).

 An occasional soda is usually unlikely to harm you or your baby.
-However, avoid having it frequently or making it part of your daily diet.
+However, avoid having it frequently or making it part of your maternal diet.
 The high caffeine and sugar content may cause adverse effects on the fetus over time.
 Diet sodas are not any better due to their artificial sweeteners.
 Explore other safe beverages, such as milk or coconut water, and stick to plain water for safe hydration during pregnancy.